stefanbesler/twingrind/README.md

 ### Optional: Only read out profiling data from the PLC

-Run the following command to read out all data from your PLC.
-Note that recording has to be disabled before calling this issue.
-Disable continous capturing by setting *CaptureContinuous=FALSE* in the watch window and then call
+Run the following command to only read out all data from your PLC.

 ```
 twingrind fetch
 ```

 to read all recorded frames from the PLC.
+Capturing of callstacks is temporarily disabled.
 The resulting data is the output of *fetch* and is stored in the current directory.
 Latter files contain base64 encoded information about the callstack and can be converted to the callgrind format by *reconstruct*.
 The *fetch* command per default connects to the local target and with the PLC that is running on port 851.
 However, the command has several arguments to control its behavior, use